LogtalkDotOrg/logtalk3/scripts/embedding/swipl/NOTES.md

 - `swipl_logtalk_qlf.sh`
 	creates a `logtalk.qlf` file with the Logtalk compiler and runtime and an optional `application.qlf` file for an application

+See the script usage examples in the `../SCRIPT.txt` file on how to create a SWI-Prolog saved state that includes a Logtalk application.